 Growing up in a family with a single mom and two siblings offered me the opportunity to be glued to the television every Saturday morning and watch cartoons.

-The cartoons allowed me to forget about all the troubles and hardship we endured.
+The cartoons allowed me to forget about all the troubles and hardships we endured.
 It allowed me to escape and think about how I could make the world a better place for my family if only I, too, could be a superhero.

 The superhero cartoons were the best at inspiring me because they encapsulated the idea of confronting your problems and solving them.
 To this day, I follow that concept.
-I get a kick out of tackling problems and throwing them in jail as I head back to my office.
+I get a kick out of tackling issues and throwing them in jail as I head back to my office.
 This day an age, I sometimes have to be a superhero.

 Cartoons to Watch